Bulssazo: Career

-In 2006, they released their second studio album, I Will Laugh When You Meet Disaster, And I Will Laugh At You When Fear Comes to You (Proverbs 1:26), taken from the verse of Book of Proverbs.
+In 2006, they released their second studio album, I in Turn Will Laugh When Disaster Strikes You; I Will Mock When Calamity Overtakes You.
+(Proverbs 1:26), taken from the verse of Book of Proverbs.
 The album was nominated for Best Rock Album at the 2007 Korean Music Awards.
 They appeared and performed on The EBS space with indie musician Han Heejeong.

-In 2011, they released their third album, Banquo: It Will Be Rain Tonight / 1st Murderer: Let It Come Down in cassette tape.
+In 2011, they released their third album, Banquo: It Will Be Rain Tonight / 1st Murderer: Let It Come Down on cassette.
 Lim Seungkyoon of Weiv reviewed the album as "The album was entirely made as they wished.
 And that's exactly what allowed Bulssazo to become the most original sounding band in Korea."
 The band released the album on vinyl in 2015.

-In 2016, they released their fourth album Korean Hip Hop (한(국힙)합).
-In 2018, they had a performance at the Seoul Ingi Festival.
+In 2016, they released their fourth album Hankook Hiphop (한(국힙)합).
+In 2018, they held a performance at the Seoul Ingi Festival.

-In addition to his music activities, guitarist Han Sangcheol is also a critic of music and film, and he is a columnist at the Korea Policy Briefing, a news website run by Ministry of Culture, Sports and Tourism.
+In addition to his music activities, guitarist Han Sangcheol is also a music and film critic.
+He is working a columnist at the Korea Policy Briefing, a news website run by Ministry of Culture, Sports and Tourism.
 He supported 250's performances in 2023.
 Bassist Seo Myeonghoon is also working as a solo musician under the name Nuh.